LukaszObara/LeNet5/README.md

 ![Alt text](https://github.com/LukaszObara/LeNet5/blob/master/images/architec2.png "LeNet5").

-We show how to implement various forms of gradient descent and show how to define the `Exponential Linear Unit (ELU)` as described in <u>Fast and accurate deep network learning by exponetial lienar units</u> by Clevert et al.
+We show how to implement various forms of gradient descent and show how to define the `Exponential Linear Unit (ELU)` as described in *Fast and accurate deep network learning by exponetial lienar units* by Clevert et al.

-The full describtion can be found in the ipython notebook located in the ipython notebook `LeNet5.ipynb`.
+A full describtion can be found in the ipython notebook located in the ipython notebook `LeNet5.ipynb`.

 # References
 <ol>